RunestoneInteractive/RunestoneServer/source/Recursion/CalculatingtheSumofaListofNumbers.rst

 In this equation :math:`first(numList)` returns the first element of the list and :math:`rest(numList)` returns a list of everything but the first element.
-This is easily expressed in Python as shown in :ref:`ActiveCode 2 <lst_recsum>`.
+This is easily expressed in Python.

 .. _lst_recsum: